nickjfrench/ms-automation-graph-nestjs/README.md

-# Microsoft Automation with MS Graph APIs - NestJS Backend
+# Learning Microsoft Automation with MS Graph APIs - NestJS Backend
 ## Description
 I'm utilizing NestJS and Microsoft Graph APIs to learn how to automate Microsoft products like MS Teams, SharePoint, and MS Lists.